 To kick off the process of nailing down what to keep and what to sell, I updated my stock valuations.
 Then I compared current prices with what I considered fair prices for each company.
-My goal was to determine if any of my holdings had reasonable potential for gains in the near future.
-Some of my holdings aren't valued by the market as much as they should be IMHO and I plan to hang onto those for the moment.
+My goal was to determine if any of my holdings had the reasonable potential for gains in the near future.
+Some of my holdings aren’t valued by the market as much as they should be IMHO and I plan to hang onto those for the moment.
 However, some of my past stock purchases not only declined in value but deserved these falls.
-They simply didn't deliver earnings or cash flow as expected.
+They simply didn’t deliver earnings or cash flow as expected.
 My number crunching confirmed my desire to unload these stocks and move on.

 Not every loss or setback can be predicted.
 But I’m getting better at not losing money and I’ll offer the “don’t lose money” maxim to other investors.
 Find ways to minimize losses in order to benefit more from gains.

 After locking in my losses and eliminating the possibility of further decline, my various accounts have grown in value.
 So, I’m already seeing the fruits of my decisions.
 For too long, I’ve tried to ignore my investing mistakes.
 But I’ve learned that confronting my mistakes, or more accurately, dealing with under-performing selections, is good for my soul and my net worth.
 Next, I’ll refine my list of what not to buy and focus on sticking with my list.